Boyers Junction, Pennsylvania

 Boyers Junction is an unincorporated community in Berks County, Pennsylvania, United States.
-The village is located in the southwestern Rockland Township, near the Ruscombmanor Township line.
+The village is located in southwestern Rockland Township at the intersections of Pricetown Road and Forgedale Road, near the Ruscombmanor Township line.
 It is also southeast of Fleetwood and south of Lyons.
 It is drained by the Bieber Creek southward into the Manatawny Creek, a tributary of the Schuylkill River.
 The Brandywine Heights Area School District serves Boyers Junction, which uses the Fleetwood zip code of 19522.